aliciajpan/cake-game/README.md

 - Whisk cursor - https://www.flaticon.com/authors/popo2021
 - Hand cursor (modified) - https://www.flaticon.com/authors/meaicon

-Special thanks to my friend Carmela, the first ever player of the game, who helped find all the ways to break the code :)
+Special thanks to Carmela and William, the first ever players, who helped find all the ways to break the code :)

 Original graphics by me!
 (Drawn on Procreate)